adrianapvent/fast-fingers/README.md

 ## Description
 Welcome to the Fast Fingers project!
 An application that performs game-like functions to enhance typing skillset for levels.
+The initial idea behind the project, was to create a functional website to enhance our current typing skills, as we continue to build towards becoming web developers.
+The idea evolved to implement fun and rewarding concepts, such as racing against a clock and having a leaderboard, to entice all users to enjoy the tedious process of learning to type correctly and efficently.
+The application incorporates a retro theme and provides 'a blast from the past' feeling encouraging all ages to want to participate.
+The application incorporates higher level technologies such as Sequelize, Express, Node, bcrypt, and Heroku.
+Future development planning includes ideas for pseudorandominess, competing against other players, and suggestions for improvement.

 You may visit the deployed [website]() to try it out for yourself!
 ## Table of Contents
 - [Fast-Fingers](#fast-fingers)